4knahs/zkndb/README.md

   Contains the database dependent load generators (StorageImpl).
   They perform the read and writes to the database and update the Metrics.

-Synchronization is done at the Metric level, so the benchmark will have a list of Metrics, where each metric is only accessed by its Storage thread and from time to time, by the MetricsEngine.
+Synchronization is based on fine-grained locks since it is done at the Metric level.
+The benchmark has a list of Metrics, there is a separate metric for each Storage thread.
+MetricsEngine accesses this list within specific periods of time (argv[1]).
+For now the only reason for the synchronization is because the MetricsEngine resets the metrics after logging so they do not overload.